ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-ietf-webtrans-http3.md

 \[\[RFC editor: please remove this section before publication.]]

-The wire format aspects of the protocol are negotiated by changing the codepoint used for the SETTINGS_WEBTRANSPORT_MAX_SESSIONS parameter.
+The wire format aspects of the protocol are negotiated by changing the codepoint used for the SETTINGS_WEBTRANSPORT_MAX_SESSIONS setting.
 Because of that, any WebTransport endpoint MUST wait for the peer's SETTINGS frame before sending or processing any WebTransport traffic.
 When multiple versions are supported by both of the peers, the most recent version supported by both is